OutRed/game-website-template/README.md

 # Game Website Template (WIP)

 Want to create your own game website, but don't know how to code?
 This is a repo with a pre-made game website with 300+ games!
-You can easily customize this to your needs!
+It will also be self explanatory on how to customize it to your needs. or just skid from my v4 repo go ahead

 # This will eventually be available to purchase for $5.00, and a demo URL will be provided soon.